Skip to main content

 3. Custom Tools: Build your own tools for domain-specific functionality

-The framework is designed to scale with you—start small, then grow your system step by step as your needs evolve.
-You now have all the building blocks to create sophisticated AI agent systems!
+The framework is designed to scale with you.
+Start simple, then grow your system step by step as your needs evolve.
+You now have all the building blocks to create sophisticated and reliable AI agent systems!